fabio-sassi/zm/MANUAL.md

 - Exceptions can be raised only inside a subtask and can be catch in other subtasks or in the root-ptask.
-- An error-exception without a catch, cause `zm_go` to return immediatly `ZM_RUN_EXCEPTION`.
+- An error-exception without a catch, cause `zm_go` stop and return `ZM_RUN_EXCEPTION`.
 The relative exception *must* be catch with `zm_ucatch`.
 - A continue-exception without a catch will cause a fatal.